-Just like the rest of the body, the hair undergoes a change as you grow older.
+Just like the rest of the body, our hair undergoes a change as you grow older.

 Our hair is mainly composed of a protein named keratin, with an inner layer that consists of melanin, which gives the hair its natural color.
 We have an outer layer known as cuticle, which protects the hair from any damage.